 ABOUT JANE RAFFAN

 Jane Raffan is a respected arts industry professional, with a reputation for integrity and discretion.
 She is an accredited valuer for the Australian Government's Cultural Gifts Program, the pre-eminent status for valuers nationwide.
-Jane is a member (and former Executive Committee member 2009-2019) of the Art Consulting Association of Australia, which is active across a range of issues affecting the arts, and is Vice President of the Auctioneers & Valuers Association of Australia, the peak body for valuers nationwide.
+Jane is a member (and former Executive Committee member 2009-2019) of the Art Consulting Association of Australia, which is active across a range of issues affecting the arts, and is a board director (former Vice President 2016-2023) of the Auctioneers & Valuers Association of Australia, the peak body for valuers nationwide.

 Broad Art Industry Experience